VainF/Torch-Pruning/README.md

 ### How It Works

-Structural pruning removes a ``Group`` of parameters distributed accross different layers.
+Structural pruning removes a ``Group`` of parameters distributed across different layers.
 Parameters in each group will be coupled due the dependency between layers and thus must be removed simultaneously to maintain the structural integrity of the model.
 Torch-Pruning implements a mechanism called ``DependencyGraph`` to automatically identify dependencies and collect groups for pruning.

 <div align="center">
 <img src="assets/dep.png" width="100%">